-The Digital Cinematography II Course focuses on the digital video filmmaking techniques necessary for the creation of independent shorts.
-Students learn important concepts of cinematography, including how to operate cameras, direct, edit, record production sound, light, and fill all positions necessary to digital video production.
-In addition, students produce a short movie from concept to completion.
+The Digital Cinematography II course focuses on the digital cinema techniques necessary for the creation of independent shorts.
+Students learn more advanced concepts of cinematography, including shutter and speed control, visual style, movement and sequence design.
+Students create a short film from concept to completion.
 (3 credits)

-DFM 305 Art Design and Location Shooting
+DFM 305 Design for Location Shooting